eclipse-sumo/sumo/docs/web/docs/FAQ.md

 and select nvidia as your preferred graphics processor.
 If this does not fix it, try to set the integrated graphics as preferred.
 (Thanks @palvarezlopez for finding out.)

+### SUMO-GUI and NETEDIT flickering

+There is a know problem in Windows 10 with scaling and flickering in certain applications.
+If scaling is greather than 100%, a flickering may appear in SUMO-GUI and NETEDIT during mouse movement.
+The only known solution is leaving Scaling at 100%

 ## Upgrading

 ### How do I upgrade SUMO?